qwang70/GraphVizDotToDatabaseParsing/README.md

 Although DOT script language specifies how the graph should be drawn and output, it does not imply any structure information of a graph.
 Out tool reveals the underlying structure of the graph.
 Specifically, it classifies different types of nodes, edges, and the formal concept analysis based hierarchic structure of each type.

+### Architecture Walkthrough:

+- We first parsed the DOT script language with ANTLR based parser

+- The parser record the attributes of each node and edge

+- Based on the attributes of nodes and edges, we use formal concept analysis(FCA) to create the hierarchy of the node and edge types

+- In the hierarchy graph

 ## Installation

 1. Test the installation of Python 3 works by running the command to check the version